ewilansky/devops_demo/README.md

 The spring-boot-demo jar is packaged in the openjdk:8-jdk-alpine image by docker in the pipeline.
 This image is the source of the container that gets deployed into Kubernetes.

-## Configuring Secrets
+## More About the Use of Docker Secrets in this Demonstration

 Tools in the CI/CD toolchain use credentials for access control.
-This section details how to configure each tool requiring a logon with credentials stored locally and outside of source control.
+This section provides more information on how logon credentials stored locally and outside of source control are used by systems requiring credentials.

-### Secrets setup in this Toolchain Demo to Secre Credentials
+### Secrets setup in this Toolchain Demo to Secure Credentials

-1. Create a directory at the root of this project and name it **secrets**
-2. In the subsections below, you will create two text files, one for the user account name and the other for the password following this convention:
+1. The scaffolding script run in the Configuring Credentials section earlier, created a secrets directory and populated it with files used by various Docker containers.
+The convention used for these files are:

    [*toolname*]_usr.txt and [*toolname*]_password.txt where *toolname* is the specific tool, such as postgres or sonarqube.

+   Docker also allows you to configure secrets in memory rather than using files.
+This is a perfectly fine way to do it as well and some people prefer it.

-At the root of docker-compose.yml, Docker secrets are globally configured:
+At the root of docker-compose.yml, Docker secrets are globally configured.
+For example:

     secrets:
       postgres-user: